neilenns/mobiflight-docs/content/guides/installing-drivers/_index.md

 Counterfeit CH340G chips are common on low-cost, generic, Nano and Mega boards purchased from Amazon and AliExpress.
 These chips are easily identified by the lack of `CH340G` text on the top, and while they are detected by Windows, will fail to flash with MobiFlight.

-To resolve the problem install drivers using the [SimHub FakeCH340DriverFixer tool](https://github.com/SHWotever/FakeCH340DriverFixer).
+To resolve the problem, install drivers using the [SimHub FakeCH340DriverFixer tool](https://github.com/SHWotever/FakeCH340DriverFixer).

 ## Genuine FTDI